moritonal/CodingWithTom/tutorials/Tutorial_DownloadData.md

 # Set the colour of the map point

 Another argument we can pass into `map.addPoint()` is colour as the fourth argument.
-Try pass `red` as the fourth argument.
+Try pass the text "red" as the fourth argument.

 <Answer>